 Drying a cast-iron Dutch oven is easy.
 After washing and towel drying, you can either:-

 - place it on a warm stovetop until the low heat evaporates any excess moisture or;

 - my favorite is to place my cast iron in a warm oven for a few minutes to ensure all evidence of water has disappeared.

-With the lid off the cast iron, the air can move around the cookware keeping it dry.
-If you do wish to store with the lid on top of the cast iron just put a piece of paper towel between the pot and lid.
+With the lid off the cast iron, the air can move around the cookware, keeping it dry.
+If you wish to store with the lid on top of the cast iron, just put a piece of paper towel between the pot and lid.
 This may help with the moisture.

 Where to store your cast iron Dutch oven?

 If you want the cast iron out of sight, your kitchen cabinets are a great option.

 Just remember these couple of tips before doing so:-